binpash/pash/docs/contrib.md

 ### Customizing image

-To be used for continuous integration and testing, this image has been configured to have access to the repo through a different user.
+To be used for continuous integration and testing, this image has been configured to have _read-only_ access to the repo through a different user.

-To fix the name and email used for `git` commits, and to [generate an ssh key pair](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+To get write access, update the name and email used for `git` commits with your name and email, and [generate an ssh key pair](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ```sh
 git config --global user.name "FIRST_NAME LAST_NAME"